Joe Fagnano leads UMaine to 38-28 homecoming win over Monmouth

 On the ensuing kickoff, Monmouth’s Makhi Green fumbled the ball and Vince Thomas recovered for UMaine at the Monmouth 14.

-Three plays later, Moss hauled in a 14-yard pass from Fagnano in the corner of the end zone to make it 35-14.
+Three plays later, Moss hauled in the 14-yard pass from Fagnano in the corner of the end zone to make it 35-14.

+Pivotal play of the game: Leading 35-20 late in the third period, tackle Josh Lezin and linebacker Adrian Otero stuffed Wright short of a first down on a fourth-and-one play at the UMaine five-yard play.

+Takeaway: The Black Bears are continuing to improve and were able to make clutch plays on both sides of the ball to earn the hard-fought win.